Innokenty Smoktunovsky: Early life

 Smoktunovsky was born in a Siberian village in a peasant family of Belarusian ethnicity.
 It was once rumored that he came from a Polish family, even nobility, but the actor himself denied these theories by stating his family was Belarusian and not of nobility.
-He served in the Red Army during World War II and fought in Kursk, Dnipro and Kyiv battles.
+He served in the Red Army during World War II and fought in the battles of Kursk, the Dnieper and Kiev.
 In 1946, he joined a theatre in Krasnoyarsk, later moving to Moscow.
 In 1957, he was invited by Georgy Tovstonogov to join the Bolshoi Drama Theatre of Leningrad, where he stunned the public with his dramatic interpretation of Prince Myshkin in Dostoevsky's The Idiot.
 One of his best roles was the title role in Aleksey Konstantinovich Tolstoy's Tsar Fyodor Ioannovich (Maly Theatre, 1973).

 Film career

-His career in film was launched by Mikhail Romm's movie Nine Days in One Year (1962).
-In 1964, he was cast in the role of Hamlet in Grigori Kozintsev's celebrated screen version of Shakespeare's play, which won him praise from Laurence Olivier as well as the Lenin Prize.
-Many English critics even ranked the Hamlet of Smoktunovsky above the one played by Olivier, at a time when Olivier's was still considered definitive.
+His career in film was launched by Mikhail Romm's film Nine Days in One Year (1962).

+In 1964, he was cast in the role of Prince Hamlet in Grigori Kozintsev's celebrated screen version of Shakespeare's play, which won him the Lenin Prize.
+Smoktunovsky's performance received praise from Laurence Olivier, who wrote to director Grigori Kozintsev: "Your Hamlet is the most brilliant I have ever seen."

+British critics praised the film.
+Peter Brook called it "of special interest" and noted its "gigantic merit".
+Dilys Powell described Smoktunovsky's acting as "of extraordinary intelligence - a Hamlet who is not merely melancholy but actively dangerous, a man who could kill with a word".
+Tom Milne wrote "Innokenti Smoktunovsky is a forceful, sane, sensitive Hamlet trapped in a prison of political intrigue".
+Penelope Gilliatt, a future scriptwriter of "Sunday Bloody Sunday" observed on 18 April 1965: "Kozintsev's film is the most exciting Shakespeare on screen since Olivier...
+A Hamlet of rare sensitivity and power".

 Smoktunovsky created an integral heroic portrait, which blended together what seemed incompatible before: manly simplicity and exquisite aristocratism, kindness and caustic sarcasm, a derisive mindset and self-sacrifice.

 Smoktunovsky became known to wider audiences as Yuri Detochkin in Eldar Ryazanov's detective satire Beware of the Car (1966), which revealed the actor's outstanding comic gifts.
 Later, he played Pyotr Ilyich Tchaikovsky in Tchaikovsky (1969), Uncle Vanya in Andrei Konchalovsky's screen version of Chekhov's play (1970), the Narrator in Andrei Tarkovsky's Mirror (1975), an old man in Anatoly Efros's On Thursday and Never Again (1977), and Salieri in Mikhail Schweitzer's Little Tragedies (1979) based on Alexander Pushkin's plays.

 In 1990, Smoktunovsky won the Nika Award in the category Best Actor.
 He died on 3 August 1994, at a sanatorium, aged 69.
 The minor planet 4926 Smoktunovskij was named after him.